-Hemoglobin is a protein-based component of red blood cells which is primarily responsible for transferring oxygen from the lungs to the rest of the body.
+And finally hemoglobin is a protein-based component of red blood cells which is primarily responsible for transferring oxygen from the lungs to the rest of the body.
 Hemoglobin is actually the reason red blood cells appear red, although oxygen-rich blood is noticeably brighter than the depleted blood returning to the heart and lungs.
-Fresh hemoglobin is produced in the bone marrow as needed.
-Insulin is a hormone produced by the pancreas that regulates the level of glucose, a simple sugar that provides energy, in the blood.
-And finally albumin is a protein found in blood plasma and urine, which can be a sign of kidney disease [6].
+Fresh hemoglobin is produced in the bone marrow as needed [6].